 Biologic drugs can be expensive because of the research needed to test their safety and effectiveness.
 The manufacturer of a biologic drug can sell it for up to

 12 years.
-When the biologic drug’s patent expires, multiple manufacturers can create biosimilar versions.
+When the biologic drug’s patent expires, multiple manufacturers can market biosimilar versions.
 This marketplace competition may lead to lower costs for biosimilars.
 Also, because biosimilars are very similar to biologic drugs, they don’t require the same costly testing.

 If you take Amjevita long term, you may be able to lower its cost in the following ways.